Say goodbye to the COVID-19 vaccination card. The CDC has stopped printing them

 Federal and local health officials don’t expect the discontinuation of the cards to be a particularly big change, since the days of keeping them tucked in purses and wallets to ensure entry into festivals, bars and restaurants are largely over.
 If you’ve held on to your card, it’s still valid as proof of vaccination.
 Otherwise, people who need their COVID-19 immunization records will need to request them just like any other vaccine.

 In many cases, the clinic, pharmacy or health department that provided the shot can provide those records.
-Every state and some cities have an immunization registry, though rules vary on when records are included and on options for obtaining copies of your records.
+Every state and some cities have an immunization registry, though rules vary on when records are included and options for obtaining copies of your records.
 Records from the mass vaccination sites held early in the pandemic also should be available in those registries, depending on state laws.
 There is no national registry for immunization records.

 For example, Texas requires patients’ written consent to be included in the registry, San Antonio Metropolitan Health District spokesman David Andres Alegria said.
 Other places, including Wyoming and Philadelphia’s city-specific record system, require vaccine providers to log all vaccinations.